puppetlabs/bolt/2-acquiring-nodes/README.md

 vagrant up
 ```

 If you would like to run more than one SSH server then you can set the `NODES` environment variable and run `vagrant up` again.
-With a linux shell this is:
+With a Linux shell this is:

 ```
 NODES=3 vagrant up